TonySoloProjects/ucd_2001/readme.md

 a simple computer model that could be used by a non-experts to accurately determine air quality near roadways.
-A GUI was developed to allow users with little understanding of atmospheric physics to access the model using a java swing frontend.
+A GUI was developed to allow users with little understanding of atmospheric physics to utilize the modeling framework via a simple java swing frontend.

 The documentation of this software's API is extensive and can be viewed [here](https://tonyserver.github.io/ucd2001/docs/).